maliahavlicek/go-hrvatska/README.md

 - [Itinerary](https://www.figma.com/file/741n0nfS9y7b1T2ICOAqDn/Go-Hrvatska?node-id=17%3A41)\
 ![itinerary mockup](assets/images/mockups/Go-hrvatska-itinerary.png)
 ### User Stories
+- As a user I want to see nice images of Croatia to entice me to book a vacation to that country.
+- As a user I want to choose the type of activities I will do when on vacation so I am not bored or in a situation that makes me uncomfortable.
+- As a user I want a variety of accommodation choices so I can spend within my means and fit my budget accordingly.
+- As a user I want to see where I'm going on my holiday in relation to a map and days so that I know where I will be and what I will be doing.
+- As a user I want to be given places to visit each day that match my choice of activities so I do not have to waste a lot of time researching what to do when on vacation in a country I am not familiar with.
+- As a user I want to be able to email the itinerary to myself so I can reference it later, share with my friends or print from home.
+- As as user I want to start over if I decide I want to do a different activity or to determine which cities the other trip options would take me to.

+## Current Features
 - **Hero Banner**: Eye Catching Landing Page with Enticing Imagery swapping out.
 Note: Only one image is required for initial banner.
 The subsequent images are injected via jquery.
-- **Choose Adventure** html is built by looping through TRIPS json object.
+- **Choose Adventure** HTML is built by looping through TRIPS json object.
 Fancy clip path CSS to do diagonal image on buttons.
-Customization of Bootstrap card and buttons.
+Customization of Bootstrap card, popover and buttons.
 - **Choose Accommodation** HTML is build by looping through ROOMS json object.
 Customization of Bootstap button and popover.
-- **Itinerary** Uses google maps and google places API to highlight a 7 day trip based on User's Adventure Choice.
+- **Itinerary** Uses google maps and google places API to highlight a 7 day trip based on User's Adventure choice.
 HTML is built by looping through TRIPS json.
 Email.js is also provided to allow user to email the proposed agenda to themselves or others.

-## Features

 ### Features Left to Implement
 - use google places API to suggest matches on lodging choice via [nearby](https://developers.google.com/maps/documentation/javascript/places?utm_source=google&utm_medium=cpc&utm_campaign=FY18-Q2-global-demandgen-paidsearchonnetworkhouseads-cs-maps_contactsal_saf&utm_content=text-ad-none-none-DEV_c-CRE_315916118099-ADGP_Hybrid+%7C+AW+SEM+%7C+SKWS+~+Nearby+Search-KWID_43700039136946351-kwd-582432942915-userloc_9028759&utm_term=KW_%2Bnearby%20%2Bsearch-ST_%2Bnearby+%2Bsearch&gclid=EAIaIQobChMI8IKMxKaW5gIVj8DACh1GrQ6WEAAYASAAEgLKjvD_BwE#place_search_requests)
 - migrate constants into database to reduce duplicate destinations
-- store images in database to reduce flickering first time hero images are rotated through.
+- store images in database to reduce hits to google API and refresh weekly
+- use google api to determine places to see and use database to cache results for a week

 ## Technologies Used
 - [CSS3](https://www.w3schools.com/w3css/default.asp) The project uses **CSS** to define DOM appearance.